OfficeDev/Orky/README.md

 The most popular script executor for Orky is [Hubot](https://hubot.github.com/) with the [Hubot-Orky](https://github.com/MattSFT/Orky/tree/master/Hubot-Orky) adapter.

 ## Try Orky before deploying your own instance in [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/group-chat-software)
-You can try Orky by clicking [here](https://teams.microsoft.com/l/chat/0/0?users=28:64fd7505-1b73-43bf-a26e-08a3a60a1a44).

-This link will intiate a 1:1 conversation between Orky and you.
-You can register OrkyBots and interact with them as normal in the 1:1 context.
-Orky becomes much more powerful when used in a team so if you like it give it a shot by following the deployment and installation instructions below.
+You can try Orky by sideloading this [package]() into any one of your teams.
+Then you can talk to Orky in any channel by typing @OrkyDemo.
+This demo bot has no guaranteed uptime, no guaranteed security, and deletes any bots you register against it every 30 minutes or if the server restarts.

 ## How to deploy your own Orky instance and install it in [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/group-chat-software)
 This guide is written for an Azure oriented audience but should outline the general steps of creating an Orky instance.